The kidneys are two fist-sized organs located behind the abdominal organs, located on either side of the spine.

-The two kidneys lie at the flanks of the body just behind the intestines, next to the spine.
 Kidneys form urine to clear some of the toxins produced by the body.
-The urine drains from the kidneys into ureters and then into the bladder.
-From the bladder, urine is passed out of the body.
-The cells that make up the kidney can become cancerous.
+Urine drains from the kidneys into the bladder and is then passed out of the body.

 Subscribe to our mailing list to get the updates to your email inbox...

 SHP-Head Office, 167 Jalan Bukit Merah Connection One (Tower 5), #15-10, Singapore 150167+65 6236 4800